Essential Optometric Practice Equipment: A Complete Guide

 Starting an optometry practice requires an investment of $150,000 to $400,000 in optometric practice equipment alone.
 The choices you make during this phase will determine your clinical capabilities, patient experience, and profitability for years to come.
 This guide breaks down exactly what you need, what you can delay, and how to maximize your equipment budget without compromising patient care.

-Why Your Equipment Strategy Matters More Than You Think
+Why Does Your Equipment Strategy Matter More Than You Think?

 New practice owners often approach equipment purchases one of two ways: they either overspend on premium gear they rarely use, or they cut corners and lose patients to competitors with better diagnostic capabilities.
 Neither approach serves your long-term goals.